Leadership

 Nicole is married and has two young children enrolled at Terra.
 She enjoys spending time outdoors, finding inspiration in the patterns and rhythms of the natural world.
 At her home in Carrollton, her cuddly husky dog, Kodak, is always by her side while she reads, knits, and watches the birds outside her window.

-Director of Education, Lower School
+Director of Education, Montessori

 Larisa Wilson